 In the rift between input and output, programmable media inject arbitrary intervals of time and space.
 Forces of capital and control occupy the void as the sign acquires new dimensions and capabilities for automation.
 Code and codex subsequently sink beneath the matte surface of a synthetic storage medium.
 Screens purport to restore a sense of lost immediacy, of the kind felt on contact between pen nib and paper as the capillary action of cellulose conveys ink into its shallow conduit.
 Patently the screen is not a page.
-A simulated flat page recreates print, just as it obscures the shape of a dimensional figure.
-To mistake this flat surface for the inscription in full is to preclude the analysis of mediation itself.
+A laminate page recreates print, just as it obscures the shape of a dimensional figure.
+To mistake this flat surface for the inscription in full is to pzreclude the analysis of mediation itself.

 Screens were meant to open a window onto the unfamiliar physicalities of electromagnetic inscription.
 In that, they obviated the need for multiple typings and printouts.
 Projected image should, in theory, correspond to its originating keystroke.
 The gap separating inputs and outputs appears to close.
 Crucially, the accord between archived inscription and its image cannot be guaranteed.
 The interval persists in practice and is actively contested.
 Deep and shallow inscriptions entwine.
 Laminate text seems weightless and ephemeral at some layers of the composite, allowing for rapid remediation.
-At other layers its affordances are determined by its physics; at still other layers they are carefully constructed to resist movement or interpretation.
+At other layers its affordances are determined by its physics; at still other strata they are carefully constructed to resist movement or interpretation.
 Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.
 The history of digital text is one of its gradual disappearance and the rise of a simulation.67

 Wendy Hui Kyong Chun, “The Enduring Ephemeral, or the Future Is a Memory,” Critical Inquiry 35, no. 1 (2008): 148. ↩